aquatix/dammit.nl/content/pages/about.md

 <h2>"dammIT" ?</h2>
 <p>"Damn it" is an often heard phrase when working with computers.
 Well, at least, I use it a lot when I myself or the software I use do stupid things ;) <acronym title="Information Technology">IT</acronym> speaks for itself; my hobby, study and work is all about computers and related stuff: mostly <acronym title="Operating System">OS</acronym>'es, various software and web development.
 So, "dammIT" kinda wraps up my life.
-(Well, not quite, I seem to have a real life too, including my lovely girlfriend^H^H^H^H^H^H^H^H^H^H<a href="http://inekemichiel.nl">wife</a>, and I'll write about all aspects in my life.
+(Well, not quite, I seem to have a real life too, including my lovely girlfriend^H^H^H^H^H^H^H^H^H^H<a href="http://inekemichiel.nl">wife</a> (<a href="{filename}../posts/20100703-we-are-married.md">post</a>), and I'll write about all aspects in my life.
 Luckily, I do stupid things in the real world too.)</p>

 <h2>Why this weblog?</h2>
 <p>Yeah, why?
 Well basically to have some place to write down my frustrations.
-But also for thinking out loud (which I hope will happen more often than me being frustrated), and sharing some <a href="/m">niceties</a> I found on the web with anybody who cares reading this weblog.
+But also for thinking out loud (which I hope will happen more often than me being frustrated), writing up <a href="/tag/howto.html">howto's</a> for itches I figured out how to scratch, and sharing some <a href="/tag/digimarks.html">niceties</a> (previously I had blogmarks, they will be resurrected in a digimarks way) I found on the web with anybody who cares reading this weblog.
 So, since the <a href="{filename}../posts/20031220-darn-trains.md">20th of December of the year 2003</a> you can read about me.
 Oh rejoice :)</p>

 <h3>Whoami</h3>
 <p>I'm the lead developer of a company specialising in long-term archiving of digital data, and building solutions to make the information available for the public.
 Before that I was a (backend/full stack) developer with a big media company in the Netherlands.
 You can find <a href="https://diginaut.net">more information about me on diginaut.net</a>.</p>